marinvch/Softuni-react/README.md

 1.This app contains CRUD operation
-2.This app contains like and dislike functionality 3.This app contains login & register funcitionality
+2.This app contains like and dislike functionality 3.This app contains login & register funcitionality 4.Create Edit or Delete Post
+5.Can add Comments to a specific Post

 ### `Application functionality under developing`

-1.Add and remove comments
-2.Need to handle some validations
+1.Need to handle some validations
+2.Need to add some other functionality to comments and User Profile for now only displays the number of posts he have created

 ### `Developer help`